bennidi/mbassador/README.md

 <h2>Roadmap</h2>
-Check the issues marked with label enhancement.
-Comment if you would like to see the feature in a future release.
+Check the issues labeled 'enhancement'.
+Comment if you would like to see the feature in a future release and/or want to share your ideas on the feature (or a variation thereof).
 Please understand that I have limited time to include new features and that I will focus on stability and cleaner APIs.
-Adding features only works well with well designed and thoroughly tested components especially with all this multi-threaded code and I am still not 100 percent happy with the existing test coverage.
+Adding features only works with well designed and thoroughly tested components.
+This is especially true for multi-threaded code and I am still not 100 percent happy with the existing test design and some parts of the internal code layout.

-Planned for release:Spring integration with support for conditional message dispatch in transactional context (dispatch only after successful commit etc.).
+Planned for release:Spring integration with support for conditional message dispatch in transactional context (dispatch only after successful transaction commit etc.).
 Currently in beta, see <a href="https://github.com/bennidi/mbassador-spring">this</a> repository

 <h2>Credits</h2>